 You will be grouped in small clusters to avoid disturbing the little creatures.
-It’s important that the sea turtles don’t see you roaming around so they won’t hide in their shells.
+The sea turtles mustn’t see you roaming around, so they won’t hide in their shells.

 If you really love turtles, you are welcome to join the team as a volunteer to help protect the turtles.

 9. Buy local produce at the Farmer’s Market in Puerto Viejo

 Whether you are a resident or a tourist in the area, the weekly Farmer’s and Artisans Market must be part of your list of places to visit in Puerto Viejo.